flowers in front of the learning landscape

 Learning Landscape

-From native plantings to a green roof, science learning continues outside of the Bell Museum.
-Our living outdoor “classroom” provides even more opportunities to learn about Minnesota’s biodiversity.
+From native plantings to engaging artworks, science learning continues outside of the Bell Museum.
+Our Learning Landscape provides even more opportunities to learn about Minnesota’s biodiversity.
 Check out the links below to learn about activities and landscape features!

 • What do you notice?